Arkyn-Studios/arkyn-time-realm-integration/README.md

 ![Section example](example2.png "Section example")

 The backend integration must provide these trees, contexts, sections and templates in the device database - preferable tailored to the individual user to create a better user experience.
+See examples further down.

 ### TimeEntry
 The main class of the application containing a single time entry.